top of page

 My path was been everything but linear.
 As a biologist, I was interested in understanding the linkages between animal behavior, developmental biology, and ecophysiology of dart poison frogs.
 My direction changed abruptly when I had the opportunity of living in a School serving indigenous children as part of an interdisciplinary internship in the Colombian eastern valleys.
 Frog decision-making was complex, and inspire me to understand decision-making in people struggling to survive in a world of everlasting change.

+My research in socioecological systems has been largely shaped by my PhD degree in Environmental Studies from the University of California in Santa Cruz (UCSC).
+I engaged in a journey to better understand the multifaceted relationships between bees, people, and agriculture in the Colombian Andes.
 I have worked at the Alexander von Humboldt Institute in Colombia trying to better understand the interplay of agrobiodiversity, gender, and livelihoods in the post-conflict Colombian Caribbean.
-I have had the privilege of being a Carson Fellow at the Rachel Carson Center for Environment and Society in Germany, which inspired me to re-explore relationships between bees and people.
-Currently, I conduct interdisciplinary research at Tulane University to design coffee systems in Honduras.
+I have been a Carson Fellow at the Rachel Carson Center for Environment and Society in Germany, which inspired me to re-explore relationships between bees and people.
+Then, I conducted interdisciplinary research at Tulane University to design sustainable coffee systems in Honduras.
+Currently, I work at the Worcester Polytechnic Institute with researchers from Chile and other world regions in the project "Co-Production of Knowledge, Technologies & Practices for Sustainable Nitrogen Management in Chile"

 CV Marcela Cely Santos